ivanov/popular-front/README.md

 jupyter notebook --NotebookApp.allow_origin="http://localhost:8000" --NotebookApp.token='' --NotebookApp.password='' --NotebookApp.disable_check_xsrf=True
 ```

+As of May 2018, there is no way to start a new kernel / session from the Popular
+Front User Interface, so go ahead and start one (or several) in the Jupyter
+interface, and they will be available in the dropdown  at the top of Popular
+Front.

 ## Common Failure modes
 Message in browser javascript console when we can't connect: